Non-owner car insurance is special car insurance for drivers who don’t have their own vehicle.

 Yes, if you own a car you have to get car insurance to drive in every state except for New Hampshire and Virginia (where residents can pay $500 to stay uninsured).
 You need at least as much car insurance as is required in your state, but most drivers need more than that to be fully protected.

 Who has to be insured on a car insurance policy?

-Everyone who regularly drives a vehicle should be included on a vehicle's insurance policy.
-If a driver lives in the same house as the car's owner and primary driver, they typically must be named on the policy, or risk not being eligible for coverage.
+Everyone who lives in the same household and regularly drives the vehicle should be included on a car insurance policy.
+If a driver lives in the same household as the car's owner and primary driver, they typically must be named on the policy, or risk not being eligible for coverage.